matheustimbo/cloudwalk_nasa_challenge/README.md

     echo NASA_API_KEY=YOUR_NASA_API_KEY > .env
     cat .env

-then, download project dependencies and run in debug mode
+Then, download project dependencies and run in debug mode

     flutter pub get
     flutter run

+With all the dependencies downloaded, you can also use vscode's launch button with the "cloudwalk_nasa_challenge" configuration.

+## How to run the widgetbook

+You can run the widgetbook app with the following command

+    flutter run -t lib/widgetbook/widgetbook.dart

+If you want to specify the device, you can add "-d macos" parameter, for example.
+Alternatively, you can use vscode's launch button with the "Widgetbook Debug (MacOS)" configuration.

 ## How to run unit tests and generate a html coverage report